DiscoverThe Arts of Language Podcast

 Reverse

 Andrew Pudewa and Julie Walker talk about the purpose and history of IEW’s Twelve Days of Christmas Giving.
+Listen and learn how to win a gift certificate by sharing with your friends.
 They also give a hint about the gifts IEW is sharing.
 Join us!
-Referenced Materials Twelve Days of Christmas Giving Transcript of Podcast Episode 404 If you have questions for Andrew, send them to podcast@IEW.comPerhaps your question will be answered at the next Ask Andrew Anything (AAA).
+Referenced Materials Twelve Days of Christmas Giving Twelfth Night by William Shakespeare Transcript of Podcast Episode 457 If you have questions for Andrew, send them to podcast@IEW.comPerhaps your question will be answered at the next Ask Andrew Anything (AAA).
 If you have questions about IEW products or classes, contact customer service at 800.856.5815 or info@IEW.com

 loading